 Adding more content to your site is always a good thing.
 FAQ's, tutorials and better product descriptions are all part of your content marketing plan.
 You should spend at least a couple of hours a week producing new content for your site.
 That's the bare minimum.

 Have you noticed how all of your favourite sites are regularly updated?
 It's no accident.
-These sites put a huge amount of effort into their content marketing drive.
+These sites put a tremendous amount of effort into their content marketing drive.

 Good writers charge around £25 per hour and the busy ones on freelancer sites like people per hour charge the same.
 You may get lucky and find someone excellent for less, but after a while, they'll start to resent the work.
-Pay the going rate and get your work done on time to budget.
-Around 8 hours a month to start with.
+Pay the going rate and get your job done on time to budget.
+Start with around 8 hours a month.

 Budget For Content Marketing £200 Per Month

 The only social media I would entertain spending money on for a new small business start-up is Facebook advertising.
-The cost is rising quickly, but it still represents good value for money.
+The cost is rising quickly, but it still represents excellent value for money.

 As with all PPC marketing, the amount you spend depends entirely on results.
 Theoretically, you could spend every penny if money was no object, stock fulfilment was not an issue, and your cost per conversion had you in profit.